Iain Mackintosh: Theatre space designer

 The first apsidal room (parallel sides with semi-circular galleries facing the stage) was the Martha Cohen Theatre, Calgary (1985), with architect Joel Barrett, later repeated in the Quays Theatre (2000) at The Lowry, Salford, with architect Michael Wilford.
 More architecturally refined examples were the Westminster School Theatre, Connecticut (1989), with architect Graham Gund, and the Vanburgh Theatre (2000) at the Royal Academy of Dramatic Art, in London, in collaboration with architect Bryan Avery.

+Replacement of failed modern auditoria by returning to a traditional multilevel intimate house include the Bluma Appell Theatre at the St. Laurence Centre for the Arts, Toronto, Canada (1983) and the Enschede Schouwburg Netherlands with Dutch architect, Onno Greiner (1988).

-The epitome of Mackintosh’s horseshoe, galleried auditorium concepts was the Glyndebourne Opera (1994), his most recognised project.
+The epitome of Mackintosh’s horseshoe, galleried auditorium concepts was the Glyndebourne Opera (1994).
 It was undertaken for Theatre Projects Consultants in a team led by architect Michael Hopkins.
 Executive chairman Sir George Christie said ‘It was Mackintosh who convinced everybody that the horseshoe was the best shape.
 It happened remarkably quickly.
 We all felt intimacy would be most easily achieved with the people in the audience wrapped round like wallpaper.
 That’s something that neither the fan shape nor the shoebox does.’
 Architectural critic Jonathan Glancy wrote ‘Inside the auditorium the project makes near perfect sense.
 Mackintosh and Hopkins have produced a big but intimate space.
 It has as near as one can get to a timeless quality’.

 Glyndebourne was the first of the new horseshoe opera houses such as Toronto, Dallas and Copenhagen (designed by others).
 Before Glyndebourne, ‘modern’ opera houses had all the seats pointing cinema-like at the stage.
 This format is good for audience sightlines but does not support a rich theatrical experience.
 Mackintosh’s theatre forms were based on strict geometry, generally ad quadratum (ascending concentric circles within successive squares).
 In 2004 he contributed to the design for the second space at The Sage Gateshead, with architects Foster and Partners.
 Hall Two holds 450 patrons for all types of musical performance, with three encircling galleries and options of performing in the centre or on a platform stage along three of the ten sides.
 Mackintosh believed it to be the only performance space in the world with pentagonal geometry.

 In 2009 Mackintosh worked with architect Robin Snell (also a contributor to Glyndebourne), on the design of the Opera Pavilion at Garsington Opera, which opened in 2011 and won many awards.

-In 2014 Mackintosh worked in Bangalore, India with architect Naresh Narasimhan on two theatres at Puravankara for the Suchitra Cinema and Cultural Association director Prakash Belawad.